DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 His amber eyes reflected strong will and wisdom, and his body was well built.
 The Foreign God's hero, wearing blue heavenly garments in addition to white one, was standing there.

-"You who are wingless, you who crawl the ground, you who looks up at the heaven.
+"You who are wingless, you who crawl the ground, you who look up at the heaven.
 Why cannot you obey?
 Like the healing rains falling onto the ground from the skies, or apples falling down from trees,